Chelsea Newton

 Chelsea Newton (born February 17, 1983) is an American women's college basketball coach, currently the associate head coach at Texas A&M. Newton served as an assistant coach at Rutgers University from 2010 to 2015 and at Georgia from 2015 to 2022.

-In 2006–07, Newton served as Director of Player Development for Rutgers’ National Runner-Up team.
+In 2006–07, Newton served as Director of player development for Rutgers’ National Runner-Up team.
 As a player, drafted in 2005 by the WNBA's Sacramento Monarchs in the 2nd round overall pick 22.
 A member of the 2005 World Champions Sacramento Monarchs.
 Also a member of the 2005 All-Rookie Team.
 In 2007, Newton was chosen to the WNBA's 2nd Team All- Defense.
-After Sacramento folded, she signed with the Seattle Storm, but later retired before even playing a game with them.
+After Sacramento folded in 2009, she was drafted by the Seattle Storm in the 2010 WNBA dispersal draft, but later retired before even playing a game with them.

 Newton also played internationally in Israel, Poland, and Italy.